JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Convergencias_y_divergencias_La_formacion_del_sistema_solar.md

 Remembering what is indicated in [UB 101:4.2](/en/The_Urantia_Book/101#p4_2), Document 101 “The real nature of religion”, 4.
 THE LIMITATIONS OF REVELATION, verbatim copy:

-> “_We know very well that the historical facts and religious truths of this series of revealing presentations will remain in the annals for ages to come, but within a few years many of our claims related to the physical sciences will need revision as a result of developments additional scientists and new discoveries_”
+> “_We full well know that, while the historic facts and religious truths of this series of revelatory presentations will stand on the records of the ages to come, within a few short years many of our statements regarding the physical sciences will stand in need of revision in consequence of additional scientific developments and new discoveries_”

 Could we consider the description of the formation of our solar system as a historical fact, or should we include it in the section of statements related to the physical sciences that may need revision in the future?